nealrauhauser/kb_sdk_RFC/README.md

 ## How to create a knowledge base from scratch

-Creating knowledge bases (KB)s is as simple as a few lines of code too.
+Creating knowledge bases (KB)s is as simple as a few lines of code.
 For example, this is how to create a KB from PDFs containing SEC filings:

 ```python